We’ve all had them, those itchy, ingrown hairs after shaving. Some people get them once in a blue moon, for others, it’s a daily problem.

 In many cases, ingrown hairs will go away by themselves without the need for intervention.
 As they are painful and occasionally embarrassing however, there are steps which can be taken to prevent and treat them.

-Ingrown hairs are a common occurrence in areas where men and women frequently shave; that’s the beard, legs, armpits and pubic area.
+Ingrown hairs are a common occurrence in areas where men and women frequently shave; that’s the beard, legs, armpits, and from trimming your pubic area.
 Re-growing hair comes back with a sharper edge, making it easier for it to pierce the skin.

 Ingrown hairs are easy to mistake for a number of skin conditions like acne, eczema, heat rash, and keratosis pilaris.
 You can tell the difference by spotting the hair itself beneath the surface of the skin.